-In the framework of the MSP Directive, France has divided its metropolitan maritime space in 4 sea basins ("façades"), each subject to a specific planning process.
+In the context of the MSP Directive, France has divided its metropolitan maritime space into 4 sea basins ("façades"), each subject to a specific planning process.
 Between 2018 and 2019, Sea Basin Strategy Documents were published for each of the sea basins.
 This practice refers to the Sea Basin Strategy Document for the South Atlantic.
 It provides a detailed description of the existing situation (physical and biological aspects as well as human activities) as well as strategic objectives, in line with the National Strategy for the Sea and Coast (2017).

 - What are the main issues concerning the French South Atlantic sea basin?

 - What strategic objectives have been defined for the French South Atlantic sea basin?